The Enigma Chronicles - Echoes

 Anna could see how the mother's eyes pleaded with her, but as an enforcer of the law, she had to be honest in her answer.
 "Justice hurts sometimes... but this is about right and wrong.
 Your son is a danger to society.
 We can't have him running loose, preying on innocent people and Pokémon."

 At last, the woman nodded, her head bowed sorely.
 "I... understand."

 "Thank you for your time, mame.
 You've been extremely helpful."
 Anna smiled to the woman one last time, with as sort of hopeful gleam in her eyes, then started back towards her patrol car, Absol chasing after her.

 The other woman stepped back into the house and closed the door behind her.
 She traveled to the kitchen and crumpled at the table, her head buried deep in her palms.
-"Landon, please be safe!", She sobbed uncontrollably.
+"Cayman, please be safe!", she sobbed uncontrollably.
 "Please just stop this madness!
 Come home to me!
 If you don't surrender now, they'll hurt you... and I won't be able to bear it!"

 But as she reached for the doorknob, a cackling Gengar with amber-like eyes flung open the door and lunged at her, silencing her delayed screams.

 That same morning, Cayman followed his female guide into the far outskirts of Solaceon, his attention fixated on her every step.
 This narrow route was lined with deep, tall grass that tickled his nose the further they strayed off the path of Route 210.
 In the distance, however, his destination was visible.
 The meager little cottage stood alone in an isolated spot deep among the mountain barrens.

 "That's the place," said the girl, levering her finger to the uncharted province.
 "Try to be nice, okay?
 She's new to the area."

 Cayman thought nothing of it, then started towards the house, "Thanks, babe."